 Jeep Wrangler Clicking Noise When Driving: OTHER CAUSES

 Multiple components can cause this clicking noise issue on your Jeep Wrangler.
 If the noise is only evident when turning, you can narrow it down to a steering or suspension component.

 - Something as simple as a stone caught in between your tire lugs can result in a clicking noise that will be in sync with driving speed.

 Exhaust Manifold Blow

-It is not recommend driving your vehicle for extended periods with a bad U-joint since this may fail completely, causing possible damage to brake lines, the transmission line, or drive shaft.
+It is not recommended to drive your vehicle for extended periods with a bad U-joint since this may fail, causing possible damage to brake lines, the transmission line, or the driveshaft.

-It’s hard to immediately identify which of the above components are responsible for the ticking sound since it’s usually only audible while driving and turning at low speeds.
-Your best option is to systematically work your way through each of the above mentioned components to inspect for obvious wear, looseness and lack of lubrication.
-The most common causes of clicking when turning on Wranglers are bad ball joints, loose cotter pins and cotter nuts not torqued to factory specification.
+It’s hard to immediately identify which of the above components is responsible for the clicking sound since it’s usually only audible while driving and turning at low speeds.
+Your best option is to systematically work your way through each of the above-mentioned components to inspect for obvious wear, looseness, and lack of lubrication.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?